Framework Depth

 SOC 2

 Still central for US buyer assurance.
 The current public corridor already exposes the technical overlap with ISO 27001, but exact criterion and point-of-focus publication remains explicitly blocked until licensed review exists.
+The point is better pre-audit semantics and evidence, not a synthetic SOC report or CPA opinion.

 3